Sources of rights

 - who, because of their disabilities, need substantial ongoing support to obtain or retain paid employment.

-For more information, contact the AED Legal Centre (see ‘Contacts’ at the end of this chapter), which is run by the Association of Employees with Disability.
+For more information about disability and employment, contact the AED Legal Centre (see ‘Contacts’ at the end of this chapter), which is run by the Association of Employees with Disability.

 It is unlawful for providers of accommodation to discriminate against a person on the grounds of a disability under the DD Act or EO Act by refusing or deferring an application for accommodation, denying or limiting benefits associated with the accommodation, or evicting a person from accommodation on the basis of the person’s disability.